privacygmail cleanupemail security

 • Right to delete data

-• Right to opt-out of data selling
+• Right to opt out of data selling

-• No discrimination for exercising rights
+• No discrimination for exercising your rights

 How tools comply:

-• MailMop: Minimal data collection, no selling
+• MailMop: minimal data collection, no selling

-• Clean Email: Clear policies, no selling
+• Clean Email: clear policies, no selling

 CASA 2 Certification (Google)